aniksarakash/aniksarakash/README.md

 - **Custom CRM Ticketing System** - Cut development time from 6+ months to 2 months (66% reduction)
 - **Complex Report Generation App** - Reduced development time from 1 month to 3 days (90% reduction)
 - **Bill Approval System** - Completed in 2 weeks vs. standard 1-month timeline (50% reduction)

+## 🤖 Advanced AI Integration

+**Model Context Protocol (MCP):**
+Expertise in implementing the Model Context Protocol (MCP) open standard to create seamless connections between LLM applications and external data sources/tools.
+This enables context-aware AI systems that leverage organizational knowledge bases and specialized tooling.

+**AI Agents & Automation:**
+- Design and deployment of autonomous AI agents that perform complex tasks with minimal supervision
+- Development of multi-agent systems that collaborate to solve complex business problems
+- Implementation of sophisticated automation workflows using LLMs for decision-making processes
+- Integration of retrieval-augmented generation (RAG) for knowledge-intensive applications

+**Responsible AI Development:**
+Committed to ethical AI implementation with focus on:
+- Transparency and explainability in AI decision-making
+- Bias mitigation and fairness in AI systems
+- Privacy-preserving techniques for sensitive data
+- Robust security measures to prevent misuse
+- Sustainable and efficient code practices to minimize environmental impact

 ## 🤝 Connect with me